neil-berg/portfolio/src/posts/2019-05-28-regular-expressions.md

 **May 28, 2019**

 Equally elegant and mysterious, regular expressions are a critical tool for input validation, string manipulations, and a host of other tasks.
-Their syntax can be daunting at first, but there is a clear logic between the slashes, and I find that it's best revealed through stepping through a handful of use cases.
+Their syntax can be daunting at first, but there is a clear logic between the slashes, and I find that it's best revealed through stepping through a handful of examples.

 As such, this post covers the creation and application of some common uses of regular expressions in JavaScript.
 It is intended for regular people.
-By that I mean people like me, people who are not RegExperts, but commonfolk who only occasionally need to apply them in their development tasks.
+By that I mean people like me, people who are not RegExperts, but commonfolk who only occasionally need to reach for them.

 ### Creating regular expressions